daniel-vainsencher/daniel-vainsencher.github.io/src/iterative_methods_part_1.md

 mentioned.

 Could such a reusable vocabulary work for Rust as well?
 How far could it go?
-Rust supports famously the creation of tight and efficient abstractions that are difficult to misuse, and in particular supports encoding loops into iterators, so it seemed worth a try.
-I decided to follow in their footsteps, and essentially transcribed their design to Rust, using [ndarray](https://github.com/rust-ndarray/ndarray) for the numerical calculations.
-This is serving as the basis for a new library for implementing and working with iterative methods.
-Our goal in this
+Rust is designed for the creation of efficient abstractions that are difficult to misuse, and particularly supports encoding loops into iterators, so it seemed worth a try.
+I decided to follow in the footsteps of IMDR, and essentially transcribed their design to Rust.
+This is serving as the basis for a new library for iterative methods.
+Our goal in this post: to show how this design keeps the method itself nicely separated from how it might be used.

-post: to show how this design keeps the method itself nicely separated from how it might be used.
+Beyond reuse, there is one more reason to separate methods from utilities.
+Iterative methods are often highly sensitive beasts, with innocuous seeming modifications causing sometimes subtle numerical and/or dynamic effects that are very difficult to trace and resolve.
+Thus a primary design goal is to minimize the need for modifications to the method implementation, even when attempting to study/debug it.

 [^PD]: Positive Definite matrices